 Recovery staff will be with you at all times.
-When they are satisfied that you have recovered safely from your anaesthetic you will be taken back to the ward.
+When they are satisfied that you have recovered safely from your anaesthetic, you will be taken back to the ward.
+Here are some ways of giving pain relief:

+- Tablets or liquids to swallow.
+These are used for all types of pain.
+They take at least half an hour to work.
+You need to be able to eat, drink and not feel sick for these drugs to work.

-- · Injections.
+- Injections.
 These are often needed, and may be intravenous through your cannula into a vein for immediate effect, or into your leg or buttock muscle.
-If in a muscle they may take up to 20 minutes to work - · Suppositories.
+If in a muscle, they may take up to 20 minutes to work.

+- Suppositories.
 These waxy pellets are put in the back passage (rectum).
 The pellets dissolve and the drug passes into the body.
-They are useful if you cannot swallow or if you might vomit - · Patient-controlled analgesia (PCA).
-This is a pump that delivers pain relief drugs via a syringe and tubing into a vein in your arm, and which allows you to control your own pain relief.
-If you would like more information ask for a leaflet on PCA - · Local anaesthetics and regional blocks.
+They are useful if you cannot swallow or if you might vomit.

+- Patient-controlled analgesia (PCA).
+This

+is a pump that delivers pain relief drugs

+via a syringe and tubing into a vein in your

+arm, and which allows you to control your

+own pain relief.
+If you would like more

+information, ask for a leaflet on PCA.

+- Local anaesthetics and regional blocks.

 These types of anaesthesia can be very useful for relieving pain after surgery.

 More details can be found in the leaflet, 'Epidural For Pain Relief After Surgery' at www.rcoa.ac.uk.